Devrax/LetMeRead/README.md

 ## How to install unofficially

-If you are using based Chromium browsers [click here](chrome://extensions), enable developer mode and click on `Load unpacked` and select the src folder and that's all
+If you are using based Chromium browsers <a href="chrome://extensions">click here</a>, enable developer mode and click on `Load unpacked` and select the src folder and that's all

 ## How it works unblurring
 <figure>